Skip to main content

 5. Transformational

-The Deloitte framework uses five similar stages, but with one extra idea that for an SME is precious: it separates the score into two domains — the AI foundations (data, technology, skills) and the AI strategy (governance, risk, KPIs, culture of innovation).
+The Deloitte maturity framework uses five similar stages, but with one extra idea that for an SME is precious: it separates the score into two domains — the AI foundations (data, technology, skills) and the AI strategy (governance, risk, KPIs, culture of innovation).
 Splitting the score into these two axes surfaces why a company is stuck, not just a number: it often happens to have decent foundations and non-existent strategy.
 A single score would hide it.

 2. Weighted scorecards: "where exactly the gap is"

-Cisco's AI Readiness Index measures six pillars with different weights — infrastructure (25%), data (20%), strategy (15%), governance (15%), talent (15%) and culture (10%) — and places the company on a scale: Pacesetter (fully ready), then Chaser, Follower, down to Laggard (unprepared).
+Cisco's AI Readiness Index measures six pillars with different weights — infrastructure (25%) and data (20%) are the two heaviest, followed by strategy, governance, talent and culture — and places the company on a scale: Pacesetter (fully ready), then Chaser, Follower, down to Laggard (unprepared).
 The merit of a scorecard is that it doesn't just say "you're behind": it says on which lever you're behind.

 For an Italian SME the constraint is strategy, not infrastructure

 Here comes the figure that upends the instinct.
-In its surveys Cisco observes that 75% of Pacesetters report staff with adequate AI skills, against just 16% of all the others.
+In its 2025 index Cisco observes that 75% of Pacesetters report staff with adequate AI skills, against just 16% of all the others.
 What separates those who make it from those who fall behind isn't the technology estate: it's the skills and culture gap.

 There's a detail to read critically, though.
 Cisco's weighting — infrastructure plus data make up 45% of the score — reflects an enterprise perspective, where the bottleneck is often infrastructure.
 For an Italian SME the reality is almost the opposite: infrastructure is rarely the constraint.
 The tools that are useful today are largely cloud-based, consumption-priced, accessible without a data centre.
 The real constraint is upstream: undefined objectives, no project owner, processes not ready.
 In a word, strategy and governance — not hardware.